 WE know there is evidence that lesbian and gay adults are likely to have lived gender non conforming childhoods.
 WE must, therefore, ask the difficult questions as to why so many gay and pre-gay/questioning children are being referred to gender identity clinics.
 Are we medicalising a generation of same sex attracted people?
 These concerns have been raised by Tavistock clinicians and were the focus of a Newsnight investigation earlier this year.

 Recent data shows that more than 70% of children referred to Gender Identity Services (Tavistock Clinic) are girls.

 As the growing number of detransitioning young lesbian women shows, are our lesbian youth being medicalised, rather than celebrated?
-This is sometimes referred to as the 'Iran Model' where homophobic societies use transition to uphold the illusion of compulsory heterosexuality and gender conformity.
+This is sometimes referred to as the 'Iran Model' where homophobic societies (Iran has the death penalty for LGB people) use transition to uphold the illusion of compulsory heterosexuality and gender conformity.
 Please click here and here to learn more.

 WE must consider the impact of sex self ID on normalising this notion of 'gender identity' and the impact this has on women and girls.

 Cari Stella, a de-transitioned woman talks about her journey

 "When you talk to a therapist about how you feel they don't tell you that it's ok to be butch, to be gender non conforming, to not like men, to not like how men treat you.
 They don't tell you that other women feel like this- they tell you about testosterone and that is it"

 'Call me old-fashioned, but I thought the one battle we feminists won fair and square was to convince at least those left of centre that gender roles are made up.
 They are not real.
 We play at them.
 We develop traditional masculine or feminine traits by being indoctrinated, not because we are biologically programmed to behave in those ways.' - Julie Bindel